ebzzry/ebzzry.github.io/fkd/en/reflections.md

 - Some people like to play basketball while some people like to play volleyball.
   And that is fine.
 However, problems appear when all players want to play in the same place at the same time.<br>

+- My greatest fear was seeing myself in the mirror.
+I always feared, that whatever is going be seen is not going to be pleasant.
+Well, I was right.
+  There was indeed a horrifying image.
+But, not anymore effective today.<br>